rehierl/abstract-properties/12-x-doctree-traversal/12-7-document-order/1-1-preorder-traversal.md

-Since the enter-order of a document traversal coincides with the pre-order visit-order, one can conclude that **the visit-order** of a pre-order document traversal is equivalent to the the enter-order.
-Because of that, a node is visited during the corresponding enter-event only.
+Since the enter-order of a document traversal coincides with the pre-order visit-order, one can conclude that **the visit-order** of a pre-order document tree traversal is corresponds with the enter-order.
+Because of that, a node is visited only during the corresponding enter-event.

-Note that, if the tag soup of a document is broken apart into a sequence of tags, and if all the end-tags are dropped, then the resulting sequence of start-tags is equivalent to the pre-order trace of the document tree.
+Note that, if the tag soup of a document is broken apart into a sequence of tags, and if all the end-tags are dropped, then the resulting sequence of start-tags corresponds with the pre-order trace of the document tree.
 That is because each node can be understood to be pushed into its start-tag, which is why **a start-tag corresponds with the visit of a node**.
 The start-tag of a node can therefore be understood such that it **defines the absolute position** of a node.
 In addition to that,